nfrechette/nfrechette.github.io/_posts/2016-11-15-anim_compression_quantization.md

 *  Our normalized value becomes: `2608.0 / 32767.0 = 0.08`
 *  Our de-quantized value is: `0.08 * PI = 0.25`

+If we need to sample a certain time `T` for which we do not have a key (e.g. in between two existing keys), we typically linearly interpolate between the two.
+This is just fine because key frames are supposed to be fairly close in time and the interpolation is unlikely to introduce any visible error.

 # Edge Cases

 There is of course some subtlety to consider.
 For one, proper rounding needs to be considered.
 Not all [rounding modes are equivalent](http://number-none.com/product/Scalar%20Quantization/) and there are [so many](http://www.eetimes.com/document.asp?doc_id=1274485)!